-Brooke Erin Duffy, Ph.D., is an assistant professor in the Department of Communication at Cornell University, where she is also a faculty affiliate of the Center for the Study of Inequality and member of the Media Studies Initiative.
-Her specific areas of interest include digital/social media industries; gender, identity, and self-expression; media and cultural production; and labor and work in the digital age.
+Brooke Erin Duffy, Ph.D., is an assistant professor in the Department of Communication at Cornell University, where she studies the interrelationships between media, technology, and society.
+Her specific areas of interest include digital and social media industries; gender, identity, and inequality; and the impact of new technologies on creative work and labor.

-Her forthcoming book, (Not) Getting Paid to Do What You Love: Gender, Social Media, and Aspirational Work (Yale University Press, in press), draws upon research with fashion bloggers, YouTubers, and Instagrammers to explore the culture and politics of the digital labor market.
-Despite the rousing assurance that anyone can succeed in the creative “gig economy,” Duffy reveals how gender, class, and status inequalities endure.
+She's the author of two books on gender and cultural production, including (Not) Getting Paid to Do What You Love: Gender, Social Media, and Aspirational Work (Yale University Press, 2017), which draws upon research with fashion bloggers, YouTubers, and Instagrammers to explore the culture and politics of the digital labor.
+Wired named it one of the "Top Tech Books of 2017."

-Her first book, Remake, Remodel: Women’s Magazines in the Digital Age (University of Illinois Press, 2013), examined the rapidly changing technologies and political economies of cultural production throughan analysis of the women’s magazine industry.
+Duffy's first monograph, Remake, Remodel: Women’s Magazines in the Digital Age (University of Illinois Press, 2013), examined the rapidly changing technologies and political economies of media production through an analysis of the magazine industry.
 She is also co-editor of Key Readings in Media Today: Mass Communication in Contexts with Joseph Turow (Routledge, 2009).

-Her research has been published in such journals as Critical Studies in Media Communication, Communication, Culture & Critique, the International Journal of Cultural Studies, Feminist Media Studies, Social Media + Society, and The Communication Review.
-In addition to her academic work, she has written for or provided commentary to The Atlantic (with Emily Hund), The New York Times, The Washington Post, The Philadelphia Inquirer, and Poynter, among others.
+Her research has been published in such journals as Journal of Communication, New Media & Society, the International Journal of Communication, Critical Studies in Media Communication, Communication, Culture & Critique, the International Journal of Cultural Studies, Feminist Media Studies, Social Media + Society, and The Communication Review.
+In addition to her academic publications, Duffy has disseminated her research to a broader audience through popular writing in The Atlantic, Times Higher Education, Wired, and Quartz.
+Her commentary has been featured in The New York Times, The Washington Post, and USA Today, among others.